Pesticide problems

 problems hit Bt cotton in Australia

-resistance of Helicoverpa armigera (Hubner) to Bacillus thuringiensis and its relation to
+Helicoverpa armigera (Hubner) to Bacillus thuringiensis and its relation to the effect of

 Development and characterization of